SOUTH EAST ARTS REGIONAL SNAPSHOT OVERVIEW 2017

 The region boasts a number of small but nationally significant hubs of arts activity:

-Bega-based youth dance theatre fLiNG Physical Theatre has a full-time professional artistic director and growing reputation nationally and internationally.
+Bega-based youth dance theatre fLiNG Physical Theatre has a professional artistic directors and growing reputation nationally and internationally.

 There are a small number of youth-focused scholarship programs supporting music and performing arts, as well as high levels of participation at the secondary school level.